JamesHBickerton/DevNotes/Notes/html.md

     <p>Position important elements closer to the top of the page (attention will then follow from top to bottom).</p>
         <p>Images draw a lot of attention so you will need to use these mindfully.
 You will also need to use white space appropriately to highlight important elements.</p>
         <p>For text elements - use font size, font weight, color (both background and text color) and white space to help convey importance.
 It is important to emphasize title, sub-titles, links, buttons, icons and data points (and then important to de-emphasize less important text like labels or secondary information).</p>
         <p>To establish visual hierarchy bewteen components - use background color, shadow and borders.
-It is important to emphasize things like testimonials, call-to-action sections, highlight sections, preview cards, forms, pricing tables, and important rows/columns.</p>
+It is important to emphasize things like testimonials, call-to-action sections, highlight sections, preview cards (if you have two cards or more with images at the top, they need to have the exact same aspect ratio or same dimensions, forms, pricing tables, and important rows/columns.</p>
     </li>
     <li><strong>9.
 User Experience/Responsiveness (UI/UX):</strong> UI is the graphical interface and UX is the user experience.
     <p>Goals for UX design is to ensure that the goals are met for both company/business and the user.